-I was lucky enough to find a good friend on Couchsurfing who offered me to stay at one of his relative’s yurt (or ger in Mongolian, a traditional Mongolian tent) about a 100 miles from the town of Baganuur – which is about four hours drive from Ulaanbataar in total.
+I was lucky enough to find a great host on Couchsurfing who offered me to stay at one of his relative’s yurt (or ger in Mongolian, a traditional Mongolian tent) about a 100 miles from the town of Baganuur – which is about four hours drive from Ulaanbataar in total.

 My friend’s relatives were a traditional Mongolian herder family, they owned two yurts, one which they lived in and the other one which served as a kitchen and storage space.